egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/index.md

 </center>

 ## Team Introduction
-> This will be updated as part of the preparation for the External Review
+> This will be updated as part of the preparation for the External Review.
-> * This needs to be updated to reflect a team introduction
+>  * This needs to be updated to reflect a team introduction.
 >  * Content should also help an unfamiliar reader navigate to areas of interest.

 ## Team Members Datasheet links